Anti-vax community blasts Trump after pro-shot comments

 Radio host Wayne Allyn Root, a staunch Trump supporter, said the former president was "right on everything" except the vaccines, and needed an "intervention."
 In a statement to Reuters, Root stressed he would always be a Trump supporter and that by "intervention" he simply meant a chance to convince Trump to "alter" his message.

-A Trump representative did not immediately respond to a request for comment.
+A spokesperson told Reuters that Trump stands by his administration's "tremendous contributions to ending this pandemic".
 There was no immediate reply to requests for comments from representatives for Jones or Owens.

-On right-wing social media groups, some Trump voters argue that he is acting strategically to keep hostile media at bay.
-Others, however, are professing dismay.
+On right-wing social media groups, some Trump voters argued that he is acting strategically to keep hostile media at bay.
+Others, however, professed dismay.

 "I no longer can support him," Daniel McLean, 42, who works in the cannabis industry in Oregon, said in an interview.